jasonwebb/superformulabot/README.md

 Anyone can request a specific drawing be made for them by @mentioning the bot with a message containing a set of parameters (see [Usage](#usage)).
 The bot will generate a new drawing using the provided parameters, using randomized values for any that are not provided, then reply to the user with the drawing.

+If you'd like to play around with the superformula in real-time and see the effects of all the parameters, check out this interactive [Superformula Explorer](https://bl.ocks.org/mbostock/1021103) by Mike Bostock/Christophe Viau.

 ## Usage
 To request a custom drawing from the bot, __@mention__ it in a tweet containing a list of parameters in the format of `[... {key}:{value} ...]`.
 For example: